Graylog2/graylog2-server/UPGRADING.md

 We now persist the desired input state: manually stopped inputs remain stopped, even after a server restart.
 <br>Users can choose the legacy behaviour by setting a flag in the `graylog.conf`:
   `auto_restart_inputs = true`

+- Introducing new archive config parameter retentionTime in days.
+  Archives exceeding the specified retentionTime are automatically deleted.
+  By default the behavior is unchanged: archives are retained indefinitely.